psas/av3-fc/README.md

 CS student group in 2013](https://github.com/psas/elderberry).

 This abstraction lets us write small pieces of behavior with very little boilerplate.
-The goal is to be able to hand out well defined projects such as "write the parser for the GPS messages" to members without having to expect them to maintain the complicated interconnections to the rest of the system.
+The goal is to be able to hand out well-defined projects such as "write the parser for the GPS messages" to members without having to expect them to maintain the complicated interconnections to the rest of the system.